-Plan of Action Action Taken 1) Reviewing and analysing academic programmes All UG and PG Programmes were monitored through student feedback.
+Plan of Action Action Taken 1) Reviewing and analysing academic programmes • All UG and PG Programmes were monitored through student feedback.
 This feedback was carried out along two dimensions -i) content of the curriculum and ii) performance of teachers in class.
-This feedback is shared with faculty and suggestions for improvement were given by the Heads of Departments Lecture series and workshops for sensitizing students towards gender issues and environment issues were organized -10 activities relating to gender sensitization were organized and one workshop for spreading awareness about environment protection was organized in collaboration with 'Swach'.
+This feedback is shared with faculty and suggestions for improvement were given by the Heads of Departments • Lecture series and workshops for sensitizing students towards gender issues and environment issues were organized -10 activities relating to gender sensitization were organized and one workshop for spreading awareness about environment protection was organized in collaboration with 'Swach'.

 2) Ensuring the quality of the administrative units of the College Automation/Computerisation of routine administrative jobs has been done to remove the delay drudgery associated with these jobs.
 The Administrative blocks are under CCTV monitoring which has helped in the optimal use of time and resources.
 Administrative tasks are student centric.
 Students' satisfaction surveys have components related to administrative and library functions.
 Job profiles have been spelt out, effective division of responsibility done and record of entry of work done per hour by each member is maintained.
-3) Working with the University and UGC for sending their Committees to review Academic Autonomy and grant Extension of Autonomy to the College St. Mira's College was the first college (Arts &amp; Commerce) in Maharashtra to be awarded the Autonomous Status in 2007.
-The College had to have its Autonomy reviewed by the University Committee and the UGC Committee by 2013.
-The IQAC members were very proactive in organizing the visit of these two Committees - arranging for convenient dates of their visit, looking after hospitality, overseeing all the department presentations getting together all the necessary documents for inspection.
+3) Working with the University and UGC for sending their Committees to review Academic Autonomy and grant Extension of Autonomy to the College • The IQAC members were very proactive in organizing the visit of these two Committees - arranging for convenient dates of their visit, looking after hospitality, overseeing all the department presentations getting together all the necessary documents for inspection.
 4) Revisiting the marking scheme decided upon for self-appraisal (API scores) and promotion through Career Advancement Schemes of UGC; Guiding teachers for the same • IQAC had interpreted the intricacies of the new appraisal system for College teachers as per UGC regulations (2010) and has guided teachers with respect to the marking scheme of the 3 categories of API.
 This year the IQAC revisited the marking scheme and updated it as per suggestions received.

-- 5) Monitoring resource mobilization- UGC XI Plan, (Development Grants and Merged Scheme Grants), University Quality Improvement Programmes; UGC College with Potential for Excellence; Autonomy Grant. - Utilisations of UGC XI Plan and Autonomy Grant were prepared and submitted to the UGC (WRO). - Preparation, submission and presentation of the CPE (Phase II) report to UGC New Delhi was made and College with Potential for Excellence status awarded for the 2nd time in April 2014. - New proposals for initiatives to be undertaken for the UGC- XII Plan were submitted. - 6) Providing consultancy to institutions desirous of acquiring the Autonomous Status. - An IQAC member was invited as a Resource Person to participate in a 2 day NAAC sponsored State Level Seminar entitled 'Autonomy to Colleges and role of IQAC' by Fergusson College. - She was also invited at Sangamner and Ahmednagar College in Maharashtra to share our experiences on Autonomy; she very openly and wholeheartedly interacted with the teachers and the heads of these institutions regarding the challenges and opportunities afforded by Autonomy. - The Vice Principal has been nominated as 'an external expert' on the IQAC of Fergusson College from January 2014.
-She was invited to NUEPA, Delhi to present a case study of the best practices of the College at a 5 day workshop in December 2013.
+5) Monitoring resource mobilization- UGC XI Plan, (Development Grants and Merged Scheme Grants), University Quality Improvement Programmes; UGC - College with Potential for Excellence; Autonomy Grant.
+Utilisations of UGC XI Plan and Autonomy Grant were prepared and submitted to the UGC (WRO).
+Preparation, submission and presentation of the CPE (Phase II) report to UGC New Delhi was made and College with Potential for Excellence status awarded for the 2nd time in April 2014.
+New proposals for initiatives to be undertaken for the UGC- XII Plan were submitted.
+6) Providing consultancy to institutions The counselling cell provides consultancy desirous of acquiring the Autonomous Status. to our sister institutions.

-The counselling cell provides consultancy to our sister institutions.
 7) Conducting skill development activities for students A number of inter college and intra institutional skill development activities were organized to showcase and develop the talent of the students.
 8) Introducing Quality enhancement strategies for teaching learning activities.
 Seminars, Conferences, Workshops and Lecture Series were conducted and resource persons with expert domain knowledge were invited to address the faculty and students.
-9) Implementing some important Examination Reforms In keeping with the suggestion made by the NAAC Peer Team, the security of the mark sheet issued to students was enhanced with a Hologram A standard format for Question Papers was adopted Decision to work in an eco-friendly manner was taken- no use of CDs for storage of Question Papers and maintenance of Data on portable Hard Disks.
+9) Implementing some important Examination Reforms A standard format for Question Papers was adopted Decision to work in an eco-friendly manner was taken- no use of CDs for storage of Question Papers and maintenance of Data on portable Hard Disks.
 Saving paper by using pre-printed stationery for examination purpose